Food Delivery Insurance

 This form of insurance only covers you while you are actually at work during a shift, converting to standard social, domestic and pleasure insurance at other times.

-It can save you considerably as you are not paying for the extra insurance when you don’t need it – look to specialist food and courier insurance companies to get this beneficial deal.
+It can save you considerably as you are not paying for the extra insurance when you don’t need it – look to specialist food and courier insurance companies to get a great quote on this beneficial deal.

 Car insurance help with Compare UK Quotes

-Our expertise is not limited to telling you that you need extra insurance to deliver pizza or if you want to sign up to Uber Eats!
+Our expertise is not limited to telling you that you need extra insurance to deliver pizza in your car, bike, van or another vehicle.